← Back to Research

 Everything you need to know before signing anything.
 From shortlist to registration — plain language, no jargon.

-Buying a home in Hyderabad takes 3–9 months from shortlist to registration.
-The process involves seven distinct stages, each with paperwork, verification, and financial commitments.
+Buying a home in Hyderabad takes 3–9 months from shortlist to registration across seven distinct stages.
 Skipping any stage — especially RERA verification and legal due diligence — can cost you crores.
 This guide walks through each stage in the order you'll encounter it, with the red flags to watch for at each step.

 01